YungChunLu/Notes-of-Elements-of-Programming-Interviews/searching.md

         if (k < A[mid]) {
             right = mid - 1;
         } else if (k == A[mid]) {
-            if (interval.L < 0) {
+            // When finding out an interval enclosing k if (interval.L < 0) {
                 interval.L = mid;
                 interval.U = mid;